| Club Name: | Celtic Football Club |

 Celtic founding year

 Celtic’s founding year is 1887 when the club was constituted in St Mary’s Church Hall.
-It was decided to establish the club to help alleviate poverty in Glasgow’s East End.
-While the first general meeting was held in January 1888 before their first match took place in May 1888.
+It was decided to establish the club to help alleviate poverty in Glasgow’s east end.
+The club’s first general meeting was held in January 1888, before their first match took place in May 1888 against Rangers.

 Celtic home stadium

 Celtic Park has been the home stadium of Celtic since 1892 and has undergone a number of renovations over the years.
-The most recent works carried out on their ground also took the capacity to over 60,000.
-While it is also often referred to as Parkhead owing to its location.
+The most recent works carried out on their ground took the capacity to over 60,000.
+It is often referred to as Parkhead, owing to its location.

 First stadium: Celtic Park, Dalmarnock Street (1888-1892)